Vaska Easoff

 Vaska Easoff (Haggyállógva, Vászka), also known as Letgohand Vaska (A Tale from the Labour Camp), is a 1996 Hungarian comedy film written and directed by Péter Gothár.
 The film was selected as the Hungarian entry for the Best Foreign Language Film at the 69th Academy Awards, but was not accepted as a nominee.

+Plot

+Vászka is a professional robber in Soviet-era Leningrad (St. Petersburg) who is struggling with empty pockets and his girlfriend Luvnya's constant demands to visit Moscow.
+However, his fortunes change when he meets Ványka, another local thief, and the two form an alliance.
+Together, they pull off a grand heist, stealing the Tsar's hidden treasures from the National Bank and outwitting the Soviet authorities.